Here's what I mean by the term, "a real green life."

 "Real" means...

-For me, "real" has to do with things like...
+For me, "real" in this context has to do with things like...

 - Real values - exploring and developing your own values and being guided by them as much as possible.